 GOGA 2020 - 2023 localities are:

-England: Amber Valley and Bassetlaw, Blackpool, Bradford, Forest of Dean, Haringey, Liverpool, North and North East Lincolnshire, Nottingham, Sunderland, Wolverhampton and Wiltshire
+England: Amber Valley and Bassetlaw, Blackpool, Bradford, Gloucestershire, Haringey, Liverpool, North and North East Lincolnshire, Nottingham, Sunderland, Wolverhampton and Wiltshire

 Northern Ireland: Mid and East Antrim and Mid Ulster